CaptainCrowbar/unicorn-lib/unicorn/file.md

 of backslashes for slashes, and drive roots such as `"C:\"` for `"/"`.

-The term "leaf name" is used here to mean the name of an individual file within a directory, with no directory path prefix.
-(For example, the leaf name of `"/foo/bar/hello.txt"` is `"hello.txt"`.)
+The term "leaf name" is used here to mean the name of an individual file within a directory, with no directory path prefix (for example, the leaf name of `"/foo/bar/hello.txt"` is `"hello.txt"`).

 ## System dependencies ##